 TR: Is that something we’ll see in your more urban eastern markets?

-VC: Yes, you'll see it first in more urban environments.
+VC: Yes, you’ll see it first in more urban environments.
 But there are also some more rural environments where certain townships are prohibiting the building out of tall wireless infrastructure to support backhaul, creating limitations on macro sites.
-So there's a movement to deploying multiple small cell infrastructure in consolidated areas that is not really intrusive or, aesthetically speaking, not as bad looking to the community.
+So there’s a movement to deploying multiple small cell infrastructure in consolidated areas that is not really intrusive or, aesthetically speaking, not as bad looking to the community.
+Weed seeds amazon are considered a cannabis product just like flower, edibles, and concentrates.

 TR: Where do you expect to be building fiber to next?